Crayon Shin-chan: Pursuit of the Balls of Darkness: Plot

-The Cataplines once again track them down as Yone and Hiroshi get separated from the rest of the group.
-The next morning, the Cataplines once again attack the group at a grocery store and succeed in capturing Lemon and Lavender.
-Rose leads the Nohara family to his home in the mountains as Yone and Hiroshi rejoin the group.
-Rose informs his mother about the situation as she orders her soldiers to defend Himawari at all costs.
+The next morning, the Tamayumis once again attack the group at a grocery store where they had stopped to buy essentials and succeed in capturing Lemon and Lavender.
+Rose leads the Nohara family to his home near Mt Osore as Yone and Hiroshi rejoin the group.
+Rose informs his mother (who is in possession of the other ball) about the situation as she orders her soldiers to defend Himawari at all costs.
 She also reveals Rose, Lemon and Lavender's real names to be Takeshi, Kiyoshi and Tsuyoshi.
-This time, only Hecson comes from the Cataplines but succeeds in capturing Himawari despite the best efforts of Takeshi, Takeshi's mother, Takeshi's mother's troops, Yone, Shinnosuke, Hiroshi and Misae.
-Using her own abilities, Takeshi's mother discover the Cataplines to be near Tokyo's industrial regions the next morning.
+This time, only Hexon comes from the Tamayumis but succeeds in capturing Himawari & the other ball despite the best efforts of Takeshi, Takeshi's mother, Takeshi's mother's sword-wielding troops, Yone, Shinnosuke, Hiroshi and Misae.
+In the next morning using her own psychic abilities, Takeshi's mother discovers the Tamayumis to be hiding in a high-rise building by the Rainbow Bridge.

 Shinnosuke, Shiro, Hiroshi, Misae, Yone and Takeshi head straight away to save Himawari.
-Meanwhile, Hexon and Tamao extract the ball from Himawari, where they warn Satake not to get attached to Himawari.
-The group arrives as Satake leaves the Cataplines and joins Takeshi and returns Himawari to the Nohara family.
-A fight ensues between the group and Tamao's daughters and in midst of the chaos, Tamao and Hexon escape.
-Tamao and Hexon try to insert the two balls in Jack's statue as Tamao betrays Hexon.
+The Tamayumis insist on keeping Himawari hostage (in spite of having extracted the ball from her) in order to prevent Noharas from interfering in their plans, to which Satake disagrees, so he leaves them and returns Himawari back to the Nohara family.
+A fight ensues between the group and Tamao's daughters, and in midst of the chaos, Tamao and Hexon escape.
+Tamao and Hexon try to insert the two balls in Jack's statue.
+Tamao attempts to betray Hexon but to no avail.
 The group arrives to retrieve Jack's statue as a fight ensues, where Shinnosuke uses his humor to overcome Hexon's abilities and ultimately succeeds.
-However, Shinnosuke and Himawari accidentally awakens Jack by inserting the two balls, but Jack reveals that he had died many years ago and is just an ordinary human being and no longer wields dark powers.
-As Yone arrests the Cataplines, the Nohara family return home.
+However, Shinnosuke and Himawari accidentally awaken Jack by inserting the two balls into the statue, but Jack reveals that he had died many years ago and is now just an ordinary human being and no longer wields dark powers.
+A furious Hexon tries to kill Himawari by throwing her off the top of the high-rise building, but Shinnosuke and the rest of the group save them.
+As Yone arrests the Tamayumis and Hexon on charges of kidnapping and attempted murder, the Nohara family return home, while Jack & Satake join the Tamayuras at their dance-bar.